LeGusto/Cpp-Notes/README.md

 # C++ Notes

-A collection of performance benchmarks and general notes about C++.
+A collection of performance benchmarks and general notes about C++, data structures and algorithms.

 ## Structure